sourav014/Customer_Service_Messaging_Application/README.md

 We assume you already have the following installed already:
 Python3 Postgres (we used Postgres 14.5, but newer or older versions should also work).
 Installation instructions for all platforms can be found here.
 Alternatively, a simple SQLite database could also work.

+## Setup of the Project
+	Create a root directory <root>
+	Then open it in the terminal and start the virtual environment, using the command 'python3 -m venv venv'.
+	Then clone the repo 'git clone <url>'
+	Then start the virtual environment 'source venv/bin/activate' Goto the application using the command 'cd Customer_Service_Messaging_Application' Install all the dependencies using the command 'pip install -r requirements.txt' Then run Migrations 'python manage.py makemigrations', then 'python manage.py migrate' Then start the server using the command 'python manage.py runserver' Use the documentation and postman collection to interact with the Application.

 ## Create the virtual environment using the Command.
 	python3 -m venv venv
 ## Start the virtual environment using the command to download all the dependencies inside the virtual environment with the proper versions.